Starting a business

 Companow

-If you're setting up a company in France, contact Companow.
+If you’re setting up a company in France, contact Companow.
 This one-stop shop handles all aspects of French company registration, banking, accountancy, visas, trademarks, plus an extensive range of concierge services.
-Choose the services to suit your business registration needs and leave the rest to the experts at Companow.
+Choose the options to suit your business registration needs and leave the rest to the experts at Companow.

 French business culture